 A complete application will include:

-1. Demographic Information and University Program Information provided on page two of the application form.
+Demographic Information and University Program Information using this form

-2. A current Resume/Curriculum Vitae and current College Transcripts.
+A current Resume/Curriculum Vitae and current College Transcripts

 What is a School Psychologist?

 School psychologists help children and youth succeed academically, socially, behaviorally, and emotionally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community for all students.